-PLEASE READ and SIGN:
+PLEASE READ and SIGN and return with application packet:

-d the entire application packet and that the information and accurate.
-I understand that falsification of any non-selection or dismissal from the program.
-Applicants Signature Date of Application
+I verify that I have received, read, and understand the entire application packet and that the inform submitted in this application packet is complete and accurate.
+I understand that incomplete and/or falsification of any information in this application may be cause for non-selection or dismissal from program. r

+Applicant's Printed Name

+A

+Applicant's Signature

+Date of Signature

-APPLICATION CHECKLIST
+MLT APPLICATION CHECKLIST